ninjaaaaah/story/Story.md

 # Chapter 3: The Promotion

 The boss decided to have a talk with him.
-"Steve, it's time you became a Team Leader."
+"Mario, it's time you became a Team Leader."

 # Chapter 4: Leadership

-Steve was now a team leader.
+Mario was now a team leader.
 It was harder than he tought.

 # Chapter 5: Prod Issue

 A critical prod issue occurred.
 Everyone looked to Steve for the solution.
-Steve decided that the team needed to replicate the bug first.
+Mario decided that the team needed to replicate the bug first.

 # Chapter 6: Resolution

-Steve found the bug, thanks to careful replication.
+Mario found the bug, thanks to careful replication.

 # Chapter 7: Death

-Steve got hit by a car.
+Mario got hit by a car.

 # Chapter 8: Rebirth

-Steve then got reincarnated as a child of a Korean Idol.
+Mario then got reincarnated as a child of a Korean Idol.

-# Chapter 9: Steve v2
+# Chapter 9: Mario v2

-Steve now has premium society status
+Mario now has premium society status

-# Chapter 10: Adam and Steve
+# Chapter 10: Alex and Mario

-At first, Steve thought that he was still the same man until he met someone named Alex.
+At first, Mario thought that he was still the same man until he met someone named Alex.
 He was lovestruck at first sight.